damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 A computer experiment is a multiple model runs using different values of the model parameters.
-Its design, in particular the selection of the design points at which the model will be evaluated, well as its analysis, in particular the analysis of the output variation in relation to the inputs variation, are useful for sensitivity and uncertainty analyses of the model subjected to the experimentation.
+Its design, in particular the selection of the design points at which the model will be evaluated, as well as its analysis, in particular the analysis of the output variation in relation to the inputs variation, are useful for sensitivity and uncertainty analyses of the model subjected to the experimentation.

-An important prerequisite of carrying out such experiment is the availability of a supporting tool able to handle the related logistical aspects. a Python3-based scripting utility has been developed to assist in carrying such experiments for TRACE code.
-The scope of the utility is ranging from the pre-processing the TRACE input deck amenable for batch parallel execution to the post-treatment of the resulting binary xtv file amenable to subsequent sensitivity and uncertainty analyses.
-This memorandum describes the development of the tool, including the description on its usage, implementations, and assumptions.
+An important prerequisite of carrying out such experiment is the availability of a supporting tool able to handle the related logistical aspects.
+A Python3-based scripting utility has been developed to assist in carrying such experiments for TRACE code.
+The scope of the utility is ranging from the pre-processing of the TRACE input deck amenable for batch parallel execution to the post-treatment of the resulting binary xtv file amenable to subsequent sensitivity and uncertainty analyses.
+This memorandum describes the development of the tool, including the description of its usage, implementations, and assumptions.

 # Introduction and Scope of the Utility